curl/curl/docs/ECH.md

     make
 ```

-There are some known issues with the ECH implementation in WolfSSL:
+There are some known issues with the ECH implementation in wolfSSL:

 - The main issue is that the client currently handles HelloRetryRequest
   incorrectly.
 [HRR issue](https://github.com/wolfSSL/wolfssl/issues/6802).)